burlachenkok/exploring-python3/python3-note.md

         pass
     ```

-10. Deleted statement is a statement with `del` buil-in operator.
+10. A deleted statement is a statement with `del` buil-in operator.
 It is used in two different contexts:

 * Delete statement `del` is used to delete elements from a container such as a list.